ratify-project/ratify-web/docs/reference/custom resources/verifiers.md

   artifactTypes: application/vnd.cncf.notary.signature
   parameters:
     verificationCertStores:  # maps a Trust Store to KeyManagementProvider resources with certificates
+      ca: # CA type of the trustStore
+        ca-certs: # name of the trustStore
+          - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore
+      tsa: # TSA type of the trustStore
-      certs: # name of the trustStore
+        tsa-certs: # name of the trustStore
           - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore
     trustPolicyDoc: # policy language that indicates which identities are trusted to produce artifacts
       version: "1.0"
       trustPolicies: